Step 1. Request detailed Excel invoices from your carriers

 - EDI file transfer to carrier billing systems

-- Your TMS or FMS system
+- Your TMS system

 Step 7.
 Cross Verify the data from the 3 data sets: freight invoices; rate cards (& zone postcode files); and manifest data

 - By far the easiest way to manage this process is via a niche system provided by a Third-Party Freight Auditing consultancy

 - An FMS system may have an invoice reconciliation reporting function;